CSRG-Group/dcs-notes.github.io/cs139/Lang1.md

 # block vs inline
-Some elements are blocks these start and end with a new line
+Some elements are blocks these start and end with a new line.
 including:
 * `<h1>`
 * `<p>`